Why Tanning Feels So Complicated For South Asian Women Like Me

 Welcome to Sun Blocked, Refinery29’s global call to action to wake up to the serious dangers of tanning.
 No lectures or shaming, we promise.
 Instead, our goal is to arm you with the facts you need to protect your skin to the best of your ability, because there’s no such thing as safe sun.

 Six weeks of summer break now feel like a distant memory.
-Blink and suddenly your free time is rationed out in PTO days.
-Back then, summer followed a familiar pattern: in between playing Snake on my mom’s old-school cell phone and reading my latest library book, I’d wait patiently for the first kid on our quiet street to knock on my door with the simple question: “Do you want to come out and play?”
-This usually meant transforming our empty driveways into makeshift baseball fields, with green trash bins expertly placed as bases, before taking turns to whack a ball as far as we could.
+Blink and suddenly your free time is rationed out in annual leave days.
+Back then, summer followed a familiar pattern: in between playing Snake on my mum’s brick phone and reading my latest library book, I’d wait patiently for the first kid on our quiet street to knock on my door with the simple question: “Do you want to play out?”
+This usually meant transforming our empty driveways into makeshift cricket pitches, with green wheelie bins expertly placed as wickets, before taking turns to whack a tennis ball as far as we could.
 Hours in the sun inevitably left me with a tan, the mark of an enjoyable summer.
-But not everybody saw my tan as a badge of honor like I did.
+But not everybody saw my tan as a badge of honour like I did.

 AdvertisementADVERTISEMENT